What is an easement?

 An Environmental Impact Statement (EIS) is a document prepared to describe the effects of proposed federal agency activities on the environment.
 Portions of the R-Project will go through the habitat of the American burying beetle (ABB), which is listed as an endangered species under the Endangered Species Act (ESA).
 Under the ESA, NPPD has received an incidental take permit from the U.S. Fish and Wildlife Service (USFWS) that will allow NPPD to “take” the ABB incidental to the construction of the R-Project.

 The USFWS was responsible for completing the EIS.
-NPPD is responsible for providing project specific information as necessary to USFWS.
+NPPD was responsible for providing project specific information as necessary to USFWS.

 A draft EIS was published in the Federal Register for public comment from May 12-July 11, 2017 and from Sept.
 8-Nov.
 7, 2017.
 A Notice of Availability (NOA) was published in the Federal Register on February 8, 2019 announcing that the final EIS and associated documents were available for the public to read.
-R-Project construction will not begin until USFWS issues the incidental take permit for ABB.
+The Record of Decision was approved, and the Incidental Take Permit was issued on June 12, 2019.

 Is NPPD building new roads to deliver material and equipment to construct the line?